A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Methods

+OpenYAMNet was developed using Python and TensorFlow.
+For technical details, links to the code are provided in the \emph{Data availability statement}.
 The models were trained using only the central processing unit (CPU).
-It was not possible to get graphics processing unit (GPU) acceleration due to compatibility issues with TensorFlow; however, GPU use would reduce training time significantly.
+It was not possible to get graphics processing unit (GPU) acceleration due to compatibility issues with TensorFlow, however, GPU use would reduce training time significantly.

+In order to optimise OpenYAMNet for deployment on edge devices, the full-precision model was converted to a half-precision 16-bit floating-point model.
+This was done using TensorFlow Lite.
+The model was deployed through a phone application \cite{prismpaper} written using Flutter.
+The edge computing test system was a Google Pixel 3 running Android.